AtData’s corporate leadership is committed to protecting our clients’ information assets.

 All employees and IT contractors complete regular security awareness training.

 In addition to understanding and complying with our privacy and acceptable use policies, employees are responsible for alerting management if they ever see signs of practices that might be inconsistent with the policy.

 Even when hiring for non-technical positions, we look for candidates with an appreciation for, and interest in, security.

-All employee accounts undergo regular access reviews to ensure that everyone has the minimum amount of access to do their jobs.
+All employee accounts undergo quarterly access reviews to ensure that everyone has the minimum amount of access to do their jobs.

 We use MFA for all administrative accounts and other accounts wherever possible.

 MFA is an effective defense against common cyber threats.

 MFA is combined with RBAC to further limit access.

 AtData reviews MFA policies regularly to keep up with threats and vulnerabilities.

 Code reviews are required for all changes, with a focus on OWASP top ten vulnerabilities.